-Head of department: Mr D Norris
+Head of department: Mr H Fraser

 What will students study?

-Over the course of Years 9 -11 they will study geographical concepts and ideas associated with the following titles:
+Students who choose to do geography for GCSE will follow the AQA ‘A’ Geography specification.
+Over the course of Years 10 -11 they will study geographical concepts and ideas associated with the following titles:

-Changing economic world
+- Changing economic world

 As always a variety of geographical skills will be practised and tested throughout each unit of work.
 Students will also have to carry out a geographical investigation and write up a piece of coursework and this will form the basis of their third exam.
 It is therefore important that they are able to describe, explain and justify every step of the investigation that they carry out.

 Students studying A Level Geography will again study the AQA ‘A’ Geography specification.
 This course will require them to increase their depth and breadth of geographical understanding.

 They will study:

-The water & carbon cycles
+- The water & carbon cycles

-Glacial systems and landscapes
+- Glacial systems and landscapes

-Global systems and global governance
+- Global systems and global governance

-Population and the environment
+- Population and the environment

 As with Key Stage 4 there will be a residential field trip between Years 12 and 13 where the students will have to identify a geographical enquiry or question, devise and carry out a methodology to investigate that question and write it up in a 3-4,000 word report which will be marked in school and moderated by the exam board.